 Are you new here?
 The Organize Your Garage Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

-The first step in the Organize Your Garage Challenge is to get rid of all the junk and clutter your garage has accumulated, over time.
+The first step in the Organize Your Garage Challenge is to get rid of all the junk and clutter in your garage that has accumulated, over time.

-I know my family is definitely guilty of this, and so we've had some pretty big thing in our garage over the years including spare refrigerators, old dryers, and lots and lots of outgrown toys.
+I know my family is definitely guilty of this, and so we've had some pretty big thing in our garage over the years including old appliances, outgrown bicycles and similar items, and even abandoned fitness equipment.

 If you're like me and you've got bulky or large items stashed in this space, you may need to rent a truck to get stuff to the dump, get a dumpster, or call a charity that can come out and pick up large items when you're decluttering.

-One of the best ways to declutter this space is to remove everything from it.
-Then, go through each item, deciding where it should go, using one of the six choices listed within the how to declutter your home article.
+One of the main concepts discussed in that article, in more detail, is how you need a systematic approach to this decluttering process.
+For each item in the garage use one of the six choices listed within the how to declutter your home article.
 Every item then must "earn" its spot back into your garage.

 This method forces you to make hard decisions about items, and actually get rid of things that don't belong.